 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full disclaimer.

-RYAN moved below its 50-day moving average on April 22, 2026 date and that indicates a change from an upward trend to a downward trend.
+RYAN moved above its 50-day moving average on June 23, 2026 date and that indicates a change from a downward trend to an upward trend.

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where RYAN declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating slightly worse than average price growth.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
 RYAN’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to worse than average earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.